Linaro/lava/doc/vm-groups.rst

 will then be able to specify code to be run on the host and on each of the virtual machines.

+See :ref:`writing_multinode` for more information on VMGroup test definitions.
+Virtual Machine groups are an extension of MultiNode, so the definition which would be resubmitted as a new VMGroup job will be the VMGroup Definition.

 Example job definition::

     {